 Stands for Coopérative-Manipulant.
-The cooperatives are great & important in Champagne; growers are affiliated with the cooperative that buys the growers' grapes and they produce Champagne which it can sell as individual brands to, for example, supermarkets or as own brands.
+The cooperatives are very important in Champagne; growers are affiliated with the cooperative that buys the growers' grapes and they produce Champagne which can be sold as individual brands to supermarkets or as own brands.
 It can also make wines for some of its members – (see RC below.)
 There are more cooperatively affiliated vineyards in Champagne than any other French wine region, 140 at the latest count, but many of them belong to large associations.
 As a whole, the cooperatives account for about 8.5 percent of all Champagne in the market.

 M-A (Custom Wine Product)

 Stands for Marque d'acheteur.
-A private label or BOB (buyer’s own brand) Some companies, cooperatives in particular, specialize in these.
-The wine is made according to agreement with an agreed specification.
-The volumes for MA are quite large, a very important lump of Champagne's overall market.
+A private label or BOB (Buyer’s Own Brand).
+Some companies, cooperatives in particular, specialize in these.
+The wine is made with an agreed specification.
+The volumes for MA are quite large - a very important chunk of Champagne's overall market.

 ELICITE Champagne Expert